emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized.md

 I allude vaguely to how I learned German in a lot of my posts and tweets, but I never sat down and put the story together all in one place, until now.

 This is the story of how I learned German from zero to C1* in about three years of unplanned, mostly unsupervised, and totally chaotic self study that mostly involved listening to podcasts and reading for pleasure.

+This really works.
+Decades of research show that consuming load of "comprehensible input" (i.e., media you understand and enjoy) is absolutely necessary and probably sufficient for learning a language.
+You can learn more in <a target="_blank" href="https://www.monoglotanxiety.com/blog/what-is-comprehensible-input-language-learning/">my blog post about comprehensible input for language learners.</a>

 My goal here is to show you that learning a new language to a high level doesn't require a hardcore study plan, organization scheme, or intense regime of traditional group classes.